We use our Bank Rate to influence the interest rates that banks and building societies offer their customers.

 We also support the Government’s other economic aims for growth and employment.
 Sometimes, in the short term, we need to balance our target of low inflation with supporting economic growth and jobs.

 The Monetary Policy Committee (MPC) decides what monetary policy action the Bank of England will take to keep inflation low and stable.

 The committee has nine members.
 Five of them are already employees of the Bank of England (so we call them ‘internal’ members).
 They are:

 - our Governor

 - our three Deputy Governors (for Monetary Policy, for Financial Stability and for Markets and Banking)

 - our Chief Economist

 Four of the members are people from outside the Bank of England who have relevant knowledge or experience (we call them ‘external’ members).
 The external members work on the committee part-time so they may have other complementary commitments.

 See the current members of the committee.

 The Bank of England Act 1998 sets out the committee’s membership structure.
 It was designed to ensure the committee benefits from a wide range of skills and experience.

-The Queen appoints our Governor and three Deputy Governors on the advice of the Prime Minister and the
+HM Queen Elizabeth II appointed our Governor and three Deputy Governors on the advice of the Prime Minister and the

 The Chancellor appoints the committee’s four external members for a fixed term.